4 Ways To Change Your Android Fonts

 The app perfectly supports all Galaxy phones without requiring root.
 All other phones will require rooting for it to work properly.
 And if you ever decide that you want the old font back, HiFont can restore the default system font with one tap.

 Font Installer is another free app on the Play Store that lets you choose from a gallery of hundreds of fonts.
 Custom fonts can be installed directly from your phone’s SD card and fonts can be shared as well.
-This is one of the apps available in ROM Toolbox Pro, which should speak to the quality of Font Installer.
+This is one of the apps available in ROM Toolbox Pro [No Longer Available], which should speak to the quality of Font Installer.
 No matter what device you use, Font Installer requires it to be rooted.

 All in all, I prefer HiFont over Font Installer, but it’s a viable alternative if you can’t or won’t use HiFont for whatever reasons.